CVS Health pulls some cough-and-cold treatments with ingredient deemed ineffective by doctors

 CVS Health is pulling from its shelves some cough-and-cold treatments that contain an ingredient that has been deemed ineffective by doctors and researchers.

-The drug store chain said it will remove a small number of products that contain phenylephrine as the only active ingredient.
+The drug store chain said it will remove a small number of oral decongestants that contain phenylephrine as the only active ingredient.
 CVS also said it will still sell “many other oral cough and cold products to meet consumer needs.”

 A company spokeswoman declined to elaborate on how many products will be removed when contacted by The Associated Press Friday morning.

 CVS Health runs more than 9,000 stores in the United States.
-Representatives of its national rival, Walgreens, did not immediately respond to a request for comment from The Associated Press on whether it would follow suit.
+Representatives of its national rival, Walgreens, has not pulled any products.

+A Walgreens spokeswoman said the company is monitoring the situation and partnering with its clinical integrity office and suppliers “on appropriate next steps.”

 U.S. Food and Drug Administration advisers voted unanimously last month against the effectiveness of phenylephrine, which is found in popular versions of Sudafed, Dayquil and other medications stocked on store shelves.